Multiperspectivalism: Integration of the perspectives

 Frame argues that in order to appreciate the richness of the human knowing process, one must see that every instance of knowing involves these three perspectives.
 Esther Meek, following Frame's model closely, calls these perspectives the rules, the self, and the world, and emphasizing the existential perspective, she states, "Knowing is the responsible human struggle to rely on clues to focus on a coherent pattern and submit to its reality" (LTK, 1).
 Knowing in this sense is thus the process of integration by which one focuses on a pattern by means of various clues in the world, one's body-sense, and the norms for thinking.

 Through this integration process the clues take on greater significance such that they are no longer seemingly disconnected occurrences, but rather meaningful portions that make up a greater reality.
 Yet, it is claimed, the pattern or integration, once achieved, retroactively throws light on the "clues" that made it up.
 The particulars retain their meaningfulness, but it is enhanced and transformed.
 These patterns now shape the knower, because, ideally, they connect her with a reality independent of herself.
 One comes to see the fullness of the pattern when its truth is lived in (or "inhabited"), thus extending one's self out into the world by means of that truth.

 Much of this pattern-making process is inarticulatable, but Frame and Meek believe this more-than-words aspect of epistemic acts cannot be ignored because he sees it as crucial in the common, everyday process of knowing.

 Science

 With respect to science, Poythress developed a multiperspectival approach, which he views as "a means of avoiding unhealthy dualism" (Philosophy, p.
-103).
+103). between the spiritual and the material worlds.